mattcroat/joy-of-code/posts/using-websockets-with-sveltekit/using-websockets-with-sveltekit.md

 }
 ```

 That's it!

-The final code only has more code related to Socket.io but you can use any WebSocket library.
+There's more Socket.io code in the final version but you can use any WebSocket library you prefer.

-To avoid backtracking install the [Node adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-node) with `npm i @sveltejs/adapter-node` because it's required for this to work.
+To avoid backtracking install the [Node adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-node) with `npm i -D @sveltejs/adapter-node` because it's required for this to work.

 Add the plugin code inside `svelte.config.js` or extract it into a separate file.